JohanABlomqvist/Blackbeard-s-Revenge-PP2/README.md

 Github Pages was used to deploy the live website.
 The instructions to achieve this are below:

 - Log in (or sign up) to Github.
-- Find the repository for this project, johan-dev-cv.
+- Find the repository for this project, Blackbeard-s-Revenge-PP2.
 - Click on the Settings link.
 - Click on the Pages link in the left hand side navigation bar.
 - In the Source section, choose main from the drop down select branch menu.
 Select Root - From the drop down select folder menu.